 This quantity provides direct information about the angular structure of the scattering process.

-The total scattering cross section is obtained by integrating the differential cross section over the full solid angle.
+The total scattering cross--section is obtained by integrating the differential cross--section over the full solid angle.
 For a monochromatic wave of frequency $\omega$, this leads to

-This expression highlights that the total scattering cross section arises from a coherent superposition of all partial waves, with each contribution weighted by the corresponding phase shift.
+This expression highlights that the total scattering cross--section arises from a coherent superposition of all partial waves, with each contribution weighted by the corresponding phase shift.

-\subsection{Partial scattering cross section}
+\subsection{Partial scattering cross--section}

-To investigate the influence of the Hernquist black hole parameters on the scattering properties, we analyze the angular dependence of the differential scattering cross section for selected multipole numbers.
-In particular, Figs.~\ref{fig:Sct01}--\ref{fig:Sct02} display the differential cross section as a function of the scattering angle $\theta$ for several representative values of $\ell$, illustrating how individual partial waves contribute to the overall scattering pattern.
+To investigate the influence of the Hernquist black hole parameters on the scattering properties, we analyze the angular dependence of the differential scattering cross--section for selected multipole numbers.
+In particular, Figs.~\ref{fig:Sct01}--\ref{fig:Sct02} display the differential cross--section as a function of the scattering angle $\theta$ for several representative values of $\ell$, illustrating how individual partial waves contribute to the overall scattering pattern.

-Figure~\ref{fig:Sct01} presents the partial differential scattering cross sections for scalar waves with $M\omega = 1$ and ${r_\text{s}}/M = 0.3$, for several choices of ${\rho_\text{s}} M^{2}$, comparing the cases $\ell = 1$ and $\ell = 2$, in the left and right panle, respectively.
-In both multipole numbers, a clear and consistent pattern emerges: increasing ${\rho_\text{s}} M^{2}$ leads to a higher overall amplitude of the partial scattering cross section.
+Figure~\ref{fig:Sct01} presents the partial differential scattering cross-sections for scalar waves with $M\omega = 1$ and ${r_\text{s}}/M = 0.3$, for several choices of ${\rho_\text{s}} M^{2}$, comparing the cases $\ell = 1$ and $\ell = 2$, in the left and right panle, respectively.
+In both multipole numbers, a clear and consistent pattern emerges: increasing ${\rho_\text{s}} M^{2}$ leads to a higher overall amplitude of the partial scattering cross-section.
 While the $\ell = 1$ and $\ell = 2$ curves display their usual differences in angular sharpness, their dependence on ${\rho_\text{s}} M^{2}$ remains uniform, indicating that the effect of this parameter is broadly insensitive to the multipole structure.

-Figure~\ref{fig:Sct02} displays the partial differential scattering cross sections for scalar waves with fixed parameters $M\omega = 1$ and ${\rho_\text{s}} M^{2} = 0.1$, considering the multipole modes $\ell = 1$ and $\ell = 2$ in the left and right panels, respectively.
-For both modes, the qualitative behavior is the same: the partial scattering cross section increases as the Hernquist parameter ${r_\text{s}}/M$ becomes larger.
+Figure~\ref{fig:Sct02} displays the partial differential scattering cross-sections for scalar waves with fixed parameters $M\omega = 1$ and ${\rho_\text{s}} M^{2} = 0.1$, considering the multipole modes $\ell = 1$ and $\ell = 2$ in the left and right panels, respectively.
+For both modes, the qualitative behavior is the same: the partial scattering cross-section increases as the Hernquist parameter ${r_\text{s}}/M$ becomes larger.
 Although the $\ell = 1$ and $\ell = 2$ curves differ in the shape of their angular patterns, they exhibit the same monotonic dependence on ${r_\text{s}}/M$.